Microsoft got ahead of the competition by shadow launching the reveal trailer for its new Xbox console at The Game Awards 2019.

 Though Microsoft still hasn’t announced an official price tag, the developer has been more than generous with the amount of information it provided the fans since the console’s first appearance.
 Here’s what we know about the Xbox Series X so far.

 Just going off of the name and how the new Xbox looks, it appears Microsoft is leaning into the PC aesthetic and business model with the console set to have multiple different variations available for purchase.

-The main difference between the different models within Series X will be the tech going into them and the performance you would get out of them.
-We have only seen one version of the console now, but with the rumors of a cheaper model, codenamed Project Lockhart, it seems very likely.
+The main difference between the different models within Series X will be the tech going into them and the performance you’d get out of them.
+We have only seen one version of the console now, but with the rumors of a cheaper model codenamed ‘Project Lockhart,’ it seems likely.

-We also know that development kits for the console are already out in the wild, with all 15 Xbox Games Studios and other companies working on titles for next-gen. And don’t worry about missing out on any games from the Xbox One either because Series X is going to be fully backward compatible.
+We also know that development kits for the console are already out in the wild, with all 15 Xbox Games Studios and other companies working on titles for the next-gen. And don’t worry about missing out on any games from the Xbox One either because Series X is going to be fully backward compatible.

 Console and controller design

 The PC tower-looking box can be used horizontally or vertically.
 It’s also only slightly wider than an Xbox controller when you have it set vertically, so you should be able to fit the console somewhat easily into your setup.

 And speaking of the controller, it’s essentially just the Xbox One controller with an added share button in the center.
 The D-Pad has also been replaced by the one from the Elite Series of controllers and it appears to be slightly smaller with different curvature, which will likely improve how it feels in your hands.